-In addition to its other capabilities awk has been much used for making indexes [9] and further guidance on indexing is given in [8], which makes the point that indexing commands can be silently embedded within the typesetting code itself.
+In addition to its other capabilities awk has already been much used for making indexes [12, 8], and the second of these references makes the point that indexing commands can be silently embedded within the typesetting code itself.
 However, the grammatical regularity of Phillimore records means that the job of creating an index keyed on the surnames of bridegrooms and brides will be much simpler than a general indexing task.
-Furthermore, Figure 3 shows that the coding for the tables is already detailed and cluttered enough, which led to a general reluctance to embed extra indexing code.

-Instead, the approach taken was to write yet another awk script (indexclean) that processes the troff coding for the register and ignores everything except for the marriage records themselves.
-Only the text in column 1 of the table needs to be parsed (this is where the surnames must reside).
+Furthermore, Figure 4 shows that the coding for the tables is already detailed and cluttered enough, which led to a general reluctance to embed extra indexing code.
+Instead, the approach taken was to write yet another awk script (indexclean) that processes the troff coding for a given register and ignores everything except for the groom and bride part of the marriage record, rooted around the & character.
+In other words, only the text in column 1 of the table needs to be parsed (this is where the surnames must reside).
 Routine processing such as stripping out the embedded formatting characters (e.g. # and ^) is very straightforward in awk, as also is the joining of multi-line records into a single line.
-Once each record has been reduced to a clean, space-separated, format the parsing rules for picking out surnames could be applied.
+Once each record has been reduced to a clean, space-separated, format the parsing rules for picking out surnames can be applied.

 Parsing begins by removing any sub-strings corresponding to personal titles such as Mr., Mrs. and Rev..
 Next, the record is split into two parts around the & character, which links the groom's information to the bride's information.
-For each of these two parts any comma-separated subclauses, detailing occupation, home parish etc., are also removed via awk's split and sub commands.
+For each of these two parts any comma-separated sub-clauses, detailing occupation, home parish etc., are also removed via awk's split and sub commands.
 What remains is a simpler record, consisting of the groom's full name, an & character, and the bride's full name.
 The word at the right-hand end of this simplified record is the bride's surname; the word immediately preceding the & is the groom's surname.
-The indexclean script puts out each name in the form of a surname, followed by a comma and two spaces, followed by a first name (middle names are ignored) and two more spaces, followed by the page number where that marriage is recorded.
-Updating of page numbers is made easy for indexclean by the fact that the troff coding for the re-set register uses the explicit . bp, break page, command between pages.
+The indexclean script puts out each name in the form of a surname, followed by a comma and two spaces, followed by a first name and any middle names, then two more spaces followed by the page number where that marriage is recorded.
+Updating of page numbers is made easy for indexclean by the fact that the troff coding for the to update the pagenumber register uses the explicit .bp, break page, command between pages.